fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 ## Design Considerations

-After the evaluation of different Annotation Standards it was decided to define the Fusepool Annotation Model based on the [Open Annotation](http://www.openannotation.org/spec/core/) standard.
-As Apache Stanbol will contribute most of the Annotator implementations it was however also important to ensure that annotations created by Apache Stanbol con be transformed to the Fusepool Annotation Model.
-That means that the information provided by the [Stanbol Enhancement Structure](http://stanbol.apache.org/docs/trunk/components/enhancer/enhancementstructure) are sufficient to create Fusepool Annotations.
+For the design of the Fusepool Annotation structure [Open Annotation](http://www.openannotation.org/spec/core/), [NIF 2.0](http://persistence.uni-leipzig.org/nlp2rdf/) and [FISE](http://stanbol.apache.org/docs/trunk/components/enhancer/enhancementstructure.html) where evaluated.

+Based on this evaluation the following design decisions where taken to base the Fusepool Annotation Model on Open Annotation.
+The main reason was that the high expressiveness of Open Annotation guarantees that all modeling requirements of envisioned usage scenario can be fulfilled.
+To reduce the additional complexity that comes along with the high expressiveness the Fusepool Annotation Model will introduce some "short cut" relations for typical access strategies (see the next sub-section for more details).

+Instead of the Selectors provided by Open Annotation NIF will be used.
+This is not because NIF provides a better model for selectors, but mainly because by that Fusepool can also take advantage of the capability of formally representing lower level NLP processing results where needed.
+Doing so using OpenAnnotation is not practical because of the high amount of triples (compared to NIF).

+Finally the Fusepool Annotation Model is defined so that Enhancements serialized by using the [Stanbol Enhancement Structure](http://stanbol.apache.org/docs/trunk/components/enhancer/enhancementstructure) can be transformed to the Fusepool model.
+This is a non functional requirement as existing Stanbol Enhancement Engiens will contribute a major part of the Fusepool transformation functionality.

+The following sub-sections will go into details on some of the design considerations mentioned above.

 ### Expressiveness vs. ease of use